ipesek/jsxgraphbook/src/setup.md

 # How to setup

+{lang=EN}
 When we prepare JSX construction it is most convenient to prepare it locally.
 We don't need to upload it to some server, we just need to save it and refresh the page _(F5)_ in browser.
+Very simple template for building and testing is below {/lang}
+{lang=CZ}
+When we prepare JSX construction it is most convenient to prepare it locally.
+We don't need to upload it to some server, we just need to save it and refresh the page _(F5)_ in browser.
+Very simple template for building and testing is below {/lang}
+{lang=SI}
+When we prepare JSX construction it is most convenient to prepare it locally.
+We don't need to upload it to some server, we just need to save it and refresh the page _(F5)_ in browser.
-Very simple template for building and testing is below
+Very simple template for building and testing is below {/lang}
 ```HTML
 <!DOCTYPE HTML>
 <html lang="en">